Updated: 4 June 2026 by Jetico Technical Support

 Frequently Asked Questions (FAQs)

-The EDPB found 7 recurring problems across 764 controllers in 32 EEA supervisory authorities.
-The most common issues were undocumented erasure procedures, inadequate staff training, inconsistent retention periods, unclear approaches to backup erasure and anonymization techniques that didn’t satisfy the GDPR erasure obligation.
+The European Data Protection Board’s February 2026 Coordinated Enforcement Framework report identified 7 recurring compliance gaps across 764 controllers in 32 EEA supervisory authorities.
+The most common failures were undocumented erasure procedures, inadequate staff training, inconsistent data retention periods, undefined approaches to backup erasure and the use of pseudonymization or masking that doesn’t satisfy GDPR’s erasure obligation under Article 17.
+Nine supervisory authorities launched formal investigations; 23 ran fact-finding exercises.

-No. Standard operating system deletion, including commands like Shift+Delete on Windows, removes the file from view but leaves the data on the drive, where it’s fully recoverable with basic tools.
-GDPR erasure requires that personal data be removed beyond recovery.
-Secure erasure methods that overwrite data are needed to satisfy the obligation.
+No. Standard operating system deletion — including Shift+Delete on Windows — removes a file from view but leaves the underlying data on the drive, where it’s fully recoverable with basic forensic tools.
+GDPR’s Article 17 requires that personal data be removed beyond recovery.
+Overwrite-based secure erasure tools, such as Jetico’s BCWipe, meet this requirement by writing over the data and generating a Certificate of Erasure as documented proof that the process was completed.

-Pseudonymization replaces identifying information with a reference key, but the process is reversible as the original data can be reconstructed.
-It does not satisfy the GDPR erasure obligation.
-True anonymization, where re-identification is impossible, can count as erasure, but many organizations apply only basic masking and mistakenly treat it as compliant.
+Pseudonymization replaces identifying information with a reference key, but the process is reversible — the original data can be reconstructed.
+It does not satisfy GDPR’s Article 17 erasure obligation.
+True anonymization, where re-identification is genuinely impossible, can count as erasure, but the EDPB’s 2026 enforcement report found that many controllers apply only basic masking and treat it as compliant when it isn’t.
+Secure erasure — overwriting data so it cannot be recovered — is the reliable method.
+Jetico’s BCWipe uses recognized wiping standards and produces a Certificate of Erasure to document that the process was completed correctly.